Frequently Asked Questions – Master of Information Management (MIM)

 2. Can I complete the MIM coursework entirely online?

 Not at this time.
-While the iSchool does offer some online courses, most coursework, including much of the MIM core, must be completed in person on UMD’s College Park campus.
-Please note that the COVID-19 pandemic will dictate course modality, so at times all courses will be taught online depending on the local and university policies.
+While the INFO College does offer some online courses, most coursework, including much of the MIM core, must be completed in person on UMD’s College Park campus.

 3. Can I complete the program in under two years?